 Is it just me, or are you overloaded with content these days?
-I’m at the point where I don’t know what show to watch anymore because of how many different streaming platforms there are, and it can be very overwhelming to pick one.
+As a Gen Z, even I’m at the point where I don’t know what show to watch anymore because of how many different streaming platforms there are, and it can be very overwhelming to navigate.

 Social media is the same story.
 There are so many ads on all of these platforms trying to get my attention and sell me something.
 Needless to say, it all becomes white noise.
-Therefore with the amount of ads that are out there on a daily basis, the content that you create needs to be unique and engaging in order to grab our attention.
+Therefore with the amount of ads and content that are out there on a daily basis, the content that you create needs to be unique and engaging in order to grab the attention of the Gen Z audience.

 According to Forrester, nearly a third of all Gen Z have unfollowed, hidden, or blocked brands that try to advertise to them.
 They are sick of seeing boring content, so it’s time to make yours stand out!